Bartholomey/the_lake_redoubt/julija/05_chapter_five.md

 **51**

 In regard to your fourth attack: it was Julija’s impulsiveness that has brought me to you.
-I was merely trying to salvage the situation by picking up the pieces and giving her outburst a form; everything spiraled out of control then.
+I was merely trying to salvage the situation by picking up the pieces and giving her outburst a form; everything spiralled out of control then.
 Oh Julija, what have you done?
 Our private space has been invaded by this machine.
 The meadows on the outskirts – trampled, the garden, our garden – in ruins.
 This ... *thing* ... is now camping on the lake shore.
 Something that was during last summer unimaginable is now our new reality.
 Last summer was different ...

 *Symmetry Stranger: “I count on Julija’s impulsivity to bring me inside the Redoubt.
 Your attempts to stem the tide of the invasion are futile.”*